mcrice123/morphic/content/blog/book2/book-2-page-23.md

 any feedback on Facebook or on the comments below (or Github, if you fancy) is appreciated.

+**_UPDATE:_ Fixed page 15!
+Looks like it was an OS problem on my side.
+My image wasn't displaying in its true orientation except the times I worked on it in GIMP and uploaded it to the site.
+I literally look at it in its file folder and on other apps on my laptop and it wouldn't be showing the image in the same orientation as on GIMP or online.**

+**So _that_ was confusing!
+I never had this issue before.
+I did install a new version of GIMP and finished page 15 with that version.
+Something must have changed in the way GIMP exports image files.**

+**OH WELL.
+Now I know what the problem is and how to prevent it from now on.** (8/25/18)

 ### Thanks for reading!

 Come back next week to see who's talking in that last panel!